m6w6/ext-psi/README.md

 ## Installing

 > **WARNING:**
 > This is heavy WIP.
-Installation only works from a source checkout with php-src@master yet.
+Installation only works from a source checkout
+> with php-src@master on x86_64-linux yet.

 ### PECL